Improving the accuracy of estimating indexes in contingency tables using Bayesian estimators: Numerical Experiments

-Next, we consider a measure to represent the degree of departure from the symmetry model in square contingency tables. \cite{tomizawa1998power} proposed the measure to represent the degree of departure from the symmetry model as follows:
+Next, we consider a index to represent the degree of departure from the symmetry model in square contingency tables. \cite{tomizawa1998power} proposed the index to represent the degree of departure from the symmetry model as follows.

 where

 and the value at $\lambda = 0$ is taken as the continuous limit as $\lambda \to 0$.
 Note that $H_{ij}^{(\lambda)}$ is the \cite{patil1982diversity}'s diversity index of degree $\lambda$, including the Shannon entropy ($\lambda = 0$), and the real number $\lambda$ is chosen by the user.
 In this numerical experiment, we consider the case of $\lambda = 1$ for simplicity.